-Cafe Momentum Is Changing The Lives Of At-Risk Area Youths, One Dinner At A Time.
+In Downtown Dallas, Chad Houser And The Cafe Momentum Team Are Changing The Lives Of At-Risk Area Youth, One Dinner Service At A Time.

 When he was 17 years old, Adolf Martin found himself at a crossroads.

 With each of his parents absent for most of his life, the lanky, New Orleans native was raised primarily by his grandmother, who was not always able to deal with the wiles of an adolescent boy.
 In turn, like many before him, Martin fell prey to the streets.
 By the time he was 16, he already boasted a criminal record that had landed him in the Dallas County Youth Village, a non-secure residential placement program for non-violent males aged 13 through 17.

 There, he was faced with the choice of maintaining the status quo — and likely a life of inescapable recidivism — or completing a program offered by Youth Village where he and his fellow youths were evaluated and awarded points based on their improved behavior and social skills.
 Along this track, time served (the program takes six months to complete) and an accumulation of a certain amount of points could earn these juvenile offenders overnight visits to their homes.

 It was within this program where Martin first heard about Café Momentum, a Dallas restaurant unlike any other.
 And it was then, as a 17-year-old, that he decided that working there would be his path back to the straight and narrow.